codeacula/olympus/.github/copilot-commit-message-generation.md

 - **scope**: optional folder or bounded context (`Domain`, `ECS`, `Ai`, etc.).
 - **subject**: imperative, ≤72 chars.

+Create a entry for each area being changed.

 ## 2. Body Checklist

 - *What* changed and *why* (link to ADR or issue).